Keep Grilling Safe this 4th of July

 Keep the fire in the grill

-Share this post on your social networks to help keep your family and friends safe this 4th of July, and stay tuned for the full safety guide later today.
+Share this post on your social networks to help keep your family and friends safe this 4th of July.

 For information only.
 Not applicable to all situations.